afox1987/CS50-Final-Project/README.md

 When a user utilizes the keyword search, this initializes a GET request of the keyword.
 Then a URL GET request is forwarded to the GDELT API, which queries that keyword.
 The response to that request is returned and integrated with Json/Geojson to show on the webpage.

-# How to launch application
+## How to launch application
-1. Check that you have Node version 8+
-2. Clone the code: `git clone` https://github.com/afox1987/CS50-final-project.git
+1. Clone the code: `git clone` https://github.com/afox1987/CS50-final-project.git
-3. Run command prompt in the folder and run `npm install` to install all dependencies
-4. Once installed run command `npm start`
+2. Open the project (I prefer Visual Studio Code) run `py manage.py runserver`
+3. Django will initialize and a development server will provide a link to `http://127.0.0.1:8000/`
-5. In your browser go to localhost:3000
+4. In your browser go to 'http://127.0.0.1:8000/'
-6. Enjoy the project!
+5. Enjoy the project!